Next generation in situ extraction

 - well integrity

-ESPs are used extensively in Suncor SAGD operations.
+Electric submersible pumps (ESP) are used extensively in Suncor SAGD operations.
 Improving the lifespan of the pumps greatly improves maintenance and reliability costs, avoids lost production and reduces GHG emissions.
-We are focused on improving the ESP reliability through joint industry collaboration and are on schedule to pilot two wells in late 2019.
+We are focused on improving the ESP reliability through both Suncor-led projects and joint industry collaboration have multiple lab studies and field trials.

 Flow control devices